Planning and Learning Using Adaptive Entropy Tree Search: Introduction

 \section{Introduction}

-Planning is one of the main approaches to sequential decision-making \citep{russell2002artificial}.
-A particularly successful planning method is Monte Carlo Tree Search (MCTS) \citep{uct,mcts-survey} - an algorithm using value estimates to iteratively expand the search tree in the most promising directions.
-MCTS is very versatile, finding applications ranging from playing complex strategic games \citep{mogo}, through testing security systems \citep{mcts-security}, physics simulations \citep{mcts-physics}, production management \citep{mcts-production}, to creative content generation \citep{mcts-creative}.
+Planning and learning is a fundamental component of intelligent behavior in both biological and artificial agents \cite{hassabis2017neuroscience, russell2002artificial, DBLP:journals/eor/BengioLP21}. \kucil{more positive (bez "hands"); focus on AI, e.g. From the latter point of view} On the one hand, planning can discover high-quality decisions but falls short in large state spaces.
+On the other hand, learning can harness powerful pattern matching techniques and discover useful state representations, hence significantly reducing the search space \cite{alphazero,Agostinelli:2019aa}.

-An auspicious direction of research is the combination of MCTS with deep learning.
-It has already powered one of the breakthroughs in the recent history of AI: AlphaZero \citep{alphazero}, a system combining planning and learning to master Go - a game known for its strategic complexity.
-Search and learning can be thought of as two complementary approaches to generate intelligent behavior \citep{DBLP:journals/eor/BengioLP21}.
-On the one hand, search can discover high-quality decisions, but falls short in large state spaces.
-On the other hand, learning can harness powerful pattern matching techniques and discover useful state representations, but cannot use additional online computation.
-Utilizing learning can significantly reduce the search space and guide planning to make it significantly more efficient \citep{alphazero,Agostinelli:2019aa}.
+Recently, Monte Carlo tree search (MCTS) planning methods \cite{mcts-survey, uct}, which incorporate learning, played a major role in some of the breakthroughs in deep reinforcement learning (RL) and in the real world domains, ranging from playing complex strategic games \cite{mogo}, through testing security systems \cite{mcts-security}, physics simulations \cite{mcts-physics}, production management \cite{mcts-production}, to creative content generation \cite{mcts-creative}.
+Consequently, there exists a large body of research aiming to improve the performance of MCTS \cite{alphazero,muzero,mcts-as-rpo,effzero}.
+Importantly, MCTS algorithms are modular, allowing to incorporate a broad spectrum of ideas.

-The Principle of Maximum Entropy (PME) is closely related to the probability matching strategy \citep{vulkan2000economist} and has been shown to accurately model collective human behavior \citep{maxent-phd, maxent-collective}.
-In the reinforcement learning context, PME provides robustness against reward uncertainty and adversity \citep{maxent-is-the-answer}.
-As such, it can possibly be used to implement uncertainty as to the true objective; a property argued to be instrumental in designing AI systems that align with human goals \citep{reward-design}.
-Importantly, PME has powered successful and practical algorithms \citep{sql,sac} and recently inspired planning methods \citep{ments,tents}.
+One such prominent idea is the Principle of Maximum Entropy (PME) \cite{maxent-phd,maxent-collective}, which has improved the performance and increased the robustness of RL methods \cite{maxent-is-the-answer, sql, sac}, and was combined with MCTS in \cite{ments, tents}.
+In particular, the latter papers introduce MENTS and TENTS algorithms, respectively, demonstrating how to utilize pre-trained value networks in maximum entropy planning, and also providing theoretical guarantees.
+However, the successful scaling of MENTS and TENTS to the online learning setting has been an open problem.
+In this paper, we show how to close this gap, by introducing Adaptive Entropy Tree Search (ANTS), the first maximum entropy MCTS method showing competitive performance in online learning on the Atari benchmark \cite{ale}.